Welcome to the Class of 2024!

 Writing Intensive (WSI) seminars also teach critical inquiry and writing, meet twice weekly, and explore a thematically interrelated set of readings similar to the other seminars.
 They differ from other seminars in a few ways: they meet only in the fall; they are limited to 10 instead of 12 students; they include more time for individual conferences; and they break down the writing of academic essays into even more manageable and explicit steps.
 WSI seminars do not by themselves satisfy the Writing Requirement but are intended to prepare students to continue their study of writing in a second writing seminar in the spring semester which will satisfy the requirement.
 If you have not had much experience composing academic essays or would like to develop more confidence in your ability to meet the rigors of college-level writing, these seminars will encourage, strengthen and develop those abilities.

 How Placement Works: When assigning students to sections, the Writing Program will consider several factors: your own appraisal of your writing competence; your preferences for particular courses; submitted test scores; and a placement essay that you will soon submit.
-We will inform you of your placement during the week you arrive on campus.

 What You Need to Do: To help us in the placement process, you need to 1) inform us of your preferences and 2) write a short essay.